 The programme aims to train and educate potential artists of high ability and provides a learning environment in which the creative abilities of students can be developed in the pursuit of the fundamental questions of art.
-Emphasis is placed on the practical development of skills and knowledge and on the students' application of their chosen major disciplines.
+Emphasis is placed on the practical development of skills and knowledge.